GENI-NSF/geni-tools/README-omni.txt

  * Log malformed sliverstatus (#128)
  * Better missing file error messages in delegateSliceCred (#129)
  * Update to SFA codebase as of 4/13/12
- * Bug fix: Handle AM down when ListResources calls GetVersion and gets a null (#131)
+ * Bug fix: Handle AM down when !ListResources calls !GetVersion and gets a null (#131)
- * Implement list my slices for SFA (PlanetLab (#137)
+ * Implement list my slices for SFA/PlanetLab (#137)
  * Allow listing public keys installed by / known by the CH (#136)

 New in v1.6:
- * Fix bug in printout of CreateSliver error (ticket #95)
+ * Fix bug in printout of !CreateSliver error (ticket #95)
  * Make getversion AM API v2 implementation be consistent with other commands (#109)
  * Added --arbitrary-option to allow testing whether an AM supports an arbitrary option (#111)
  * Moved omni_config template to be omni_config.sample and changed instructions to match (#83)